deliverystack/wink/README.md

 wink is written in rust using cargo and intended to be run from the Windows Console (cmd.exe), PowerShell, and Windows Subsystem for Linux (WSL) bash.exe shell windows.

-wink is a constant work in progress as its author(s) discover(s) more Windows features and how to access them and adds support for more third-party Windows applications.
+wink is a constant work in progress as its author(s) learn about rust and discover(s) more Windows features and how to access them and add(s) support for more third-party Windows applications.

 wince is a bash shell script that you can use to build and run wink. \